Mik3Rizzo/typst-unibs-thesis/src/utils.typ

-// Repeat the given content to fill the full space.
+/// Repeats the given content to fill the full space.
-//
-// Parameters:
+///
-// - gap: The gap between repeated items.
-(Default: none)
+/// - gap (length, ratio): The gap between repeated items.
-// - justify: Whether to increase the gap to justify the items.
-(Default: false)
+/// - justify (boolean): Whether to increase the gap to justify the items.
-//
-// Returns: The repeated content.
+///
+/// -> function
 #let repeat(
   gap: none,
   justify: false,